 User accounts and passwords

-Your account credentials are assigned to you alone and should not be shared with anyone, including coworkers, trainers, or computer support staff.
+Your account credentials are assigned to you alone and should not be shared with anyone, including co-workers, trainers, or computer support staff.
 If you believe your account password has been compromised, report the incident to RCC support staff immediately and change your password through the University of Chicago’s CNetID password service.
+Make sure you are the only person who has access to your 2FA device.

-Many mechanisms exist for sharing data and working collaboratively with your colleagues; RCC will assist you with these tools as necessary.
+Many mechanisms exist for sharing data and working collaboratively with your colleagues, and the RCC will assist you with these tools as necessary.
 There is never a reason to share account and/or password information.

 Data policy and security